Nick Senzel Player Props: Reds vs. Rays

 Rays Pitching Rankings (2022)

-- The Rays had the fourth-ranked team ERA among all league pitching staffs (3.41).
+- The Rays had the fourth-ranked team ERA across all MLB pitching staffs (3.41).

-- The Rays gave up 172 total home runs last season (1.1 per game) to rank 15th in baseball.
+- Rays pitchers combined to give up 172 total home runs last year (1.1 per game).
+That ranked 15th in baseball.

-- Beeks (0-0) takes the mound for the Rays to make his second start of the season.
+- Bradley will take the mound to start for the Rays, his first this season.

-- In his most recent appearance -- in relief on Wednesday -- the lefty threw one inning against the Boston Red Sox, allowing one earned run while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.